The most Technologically Advanced test available today

 EasyDNA Switzerland is proud to offer the most advanced prenatal paternity test available today.
 Through the use of Next Generation Sequencing (NGS) technology within a state of the art laboratory, this highly advanced test is unparalleled in its level of accuracy, analysing 2,688 genetic markers.
 For complete peace of mind take advantage of this highly accurate prenatal paternity test at competitive market rates, starting from only CHF1290.

-The is one of the best prices on the market for this type of test!
+The price of our prenatal paternity test is one of the best prices!
 We also offer the option to pay a 50% deposit on order and the remaining balance when you send the samples.

 Benefits of choosing our Prenatal Paternity test